JosephPG/ArangoMapper/README.md

 # ArangoMapper
 [Read this in Spanish / Leer en Español](./README.es.md)

-**ArangoMapper** It is a lightweight ORM (Object-Relational Mapper) for **ArangoDB**, built on **Pydantic**.
+**ArangoMapper** It is a lightweight OGM (Object-Graph Mapper) for **ArangoDB**, built on **Pydantic**.
 It is designed to simplify working with documents and graphs, allowing you to write complex AQL queries using native and fluent Python syntax.

 ## About this Project

-This ORM originated as a personal challenge with the goal of designing a Pythonic tool.
-The main focus was to resolve the complexity of graph queries in ArangoDB by abstracting the AQL syntax through a mapping engine based on Pydantic.
+This repository is a personal learning and experimentation project.
+It arose from a desire to delve deeper into the capabilities of metaprogramming in Python and to solve the challenge of mapping a multi-model database like ArangoDB.

 ### Applied Concepts:
 * **Metaprogramming**: Overloading logical operators for dynamic query construction.